 Stir-fried chilli vegetables with tofu and soba noodles (Yasai chilli men)

 Wheat and buckwheat contain starch, protein, minerals, and vitamins, although the composition varies depending on the type of flour.
-However, there is one big difference between wheat and buckwheat: whether it contains either a little gluten or a larger amount.
+However, there is one big difference between wheat and buckwheat: whether it contains a little gluten or a larger amount.
 Gluten becomes sticky and elastic when it is given some water and kneaded.
 Therefore, the particles of wheat flour, when water is added and kneaded, stick together so well that it is easy to form the dough into noodles; these could then be boiled in water.
-On the other hand, the particles of buckwheat flour stick together only weakly because of the small amount of gluten, so it is very difficult to form noodles with buckwheat flour.
+On the other hand, the particles of buckwheat flour stick together only weakly because of the small amount of gluten, so it isn't easy to form noodles with buckwheat flour.

-Hugo Arnold is a cookbook author, food consultant and restauranteur.
+Hugo Arnold is a cookbook author, food consultant and restaurateur.
 He is known for the Wagamama set of cookbooks from the famed chain of restaurants.
 This cookbook focuses on bringing elegant Japanese food home with farm-to-table ingredients and simple techniques.
 The recipes span all categories and are not as noodle-focused as the first Wagamama cookbook but introduce many vegetarian and vegan dishes.
 This Japanese cookbook is perfect for those elegant dinners with dishes that pop.

 Ingredients: